A Brief History of Programming Languages: Part I

 It’s generally accepted that Ada Lovelace’s “Algorithm for the Analytical Engine” is the first computer language ever created.
-Its purpose was to help Charles Baggage with Bernoulli number computations and Ada designed it in 1883.
+Its purpose was to help Charles Babbage with Bernoulli number computations and Ada designed it in 1883.
 Lovelace describes her machine as different from previous calculating machines because of its ability to be programmed to solve problems of any complexity.
 Her contributions to the computer programming world are important because it showed the capabilites of computed devices almost 100 years before the thought of a modern programming computer was realized.

 What was the first widely used programming language?